microsoft/movie-db-java-on-azure/README.md

 # Movie Database App using Java on Azure #

-The purpose of this sample application is to illustrate a modern Java app in the cloud; the result of this project will be to create a movie database simliar to IMDB.
+The purpose of this sample application is to illustrate a modern Java app in the cloud; the result of this project will be to create a movie database similar to IMDB.

 ## Requirements ##